 KPI #6: Pages Per Session

-Pages per session measure the average number of pages viewed by a visitor during a single session on your website.
+Pages per session measures how many pages a visitor views on average during a single visit.

 What It Measures